Remote Work

 Keeping track of non-immediate follow ups

 In an e-mail world, I’d have folders for followup_today, followup_this_week, follow_up_next_week, follow_up_next_month.
-I don’t have a great solution for this - In theory a tasks system, but that kind of sucks as it loses too much context.
+I don’t have a great solution for this - In theory a task system, but that kind of sucks as it loses too much context.

 Grouping everything at self controlled granularity with rules and folders